 The Commission seeks to revise Ch.
 EL 12, Wis.
 Adm.
 Code, to:

-- Correct the definition of election cycle. - Establish how municipality governing bodies are contacted by commission staff to notify them if municipal clerks have not met required training standards. - Require municipal clerks to complete initial certification before administering an election
+- Correct the definition of election cycle. - Clarify the name of the statewide voter registration system. - Establish how municipality governing bodies are contacted by commission staff to notify them if municipal clerks have not met required training standards.